Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The main lesson

 Up to now, the problem of the exact relationship between kinetics and hydrodynamics remains unsolved.
 All the methods used to establish this relationship are not rigorous, and involve approximations.
 In this work, we have considered situations where hydrodynamics is the exact consequence of kinetics, and in that respect, a new class of exactly solvable models of statistical physics has been established.

-The main lesson we can learn from the exact solution is the following: The Chapman-Enskog method is the Taylor series expansion approach to solving the appropriate invariance equation.
+The main lesson we can learn from the exact solution is the following: The Chapman--Enskog method is the Taylor series expansion approach to solving the appropriate invariance equation.
 Alternative iteration methods are much more robust for solving this equation.
-Therefore, it seems quite important to develop approaches to the problem of reduced description based on the principle of dynamic invariance rather than on particular methods of solving the invariance equations.
+Therefore, it seems quite important to develop approaches to the problem of reduced description based on the principle of dynamic invariance \cite{GorKarBook2005} rather than on particular methods of solving the invariance equations.
 The exact solutions where these questions can be answered in all the quantitative details provide a sound motivation for such developments.
-Interested reader is directed to the paper \cite{MIM} where a general formulation of the reduced description from the standpoint of constructing invariant manifolds has been developed, as well as to some recent applications in the problems of Boltzmann kinetic theory, chemical kinetics, and polymer kinetic theory are given \cite{MIMa,MIMb,MIMc,MIMd}.